 7 essential restaurant ratios

-To boost your restaurant's profitability, it's crucial to rely on reliable ratios.
-Each type of ratio focuses on a specific aspect of your business, providing a clear, quantified analysis of your performance.
+To boost your restaurant's profitability, it's crucial to rely on reliable KPIs.
+Each type of ratio focuses on a specific aspect of your business, providing a clear, data-driven analysis of your performance.

 1. Raw material ratio